 Not a Single Prosecution of a Major Player

 Perverse incentives on Wall Street allowed top executives to make more money on flawed loans than boring old 30-year mortgages.
-Even though there is widespread agreement that Wall Street’s endless appetite for high-interest, high-fees loans to fuel the mortgage securitization machine had a causal role in supercharging the housing bubble, not one mortgage servicer provider or big bank CEO has been put in jail.
+Even though there is widespread agreement that Wall Street’s endless appetite for high-interest, high-fees loans to fuel the mortgage securitization machine had a causal role in supercharging the housing bubble, not one mortgage servicer provider (eg Greensky) or big bank CEO has been put in jail.
 This compares to over 1,000 successful prosecutions of top officers during the Savings and Loan crisis of the late 1980s.

 While the SEC has been churning out fines resulting in a long list of “settlements”, Wall Street firms are beginning to set aside money and treat these actions merely as the cost of doing business.